What is modeling?

 The power of "maybe" while modeling

 An excellent strategy is to model language that reflects what you think.
-An AAC user wants to communicate based on the context and their other communication strategies (body movements, facial expressions, vocalizations).
+For example, an AAC user wants to communicate based on the context and other communication strategies (body movements, facial expressions, vocalizations).

 We aren't "mind readers"!

 No matter how well we know them, we don't know what they want to say.
 Even the people who know us the best don't know what we want to say.
 For example, parents can also get things wrong if they speak for the child.